A New Economy

 A New Company

-With these developments in mind, the British Virgin Islands has launched a new type of company, called the Micro Business Company designed to provide the traditional advantages of a corporate structure but in a manner that makes them cost effective and appropriate to use in the MSME environment.
+With these developments in mind, the British Virgin Islands has launched a new type of company, called the Micro Business Company designed to provide the traditional advantages of a corporate structure in a manner that makes them cost effective and appropriate to use in the MSME environment.

 Here are the key features of the BVI Micro Business Company (MBC):